-The percentage of people who don’t vote is actually higher than those who do, so all you people who say “whats the point my vote wont count” the point is it does.
+The percentage of people who don’t vote is actually higher than those who do, so all you people who say “whats the point my vote won’t count” the point is it does.
 If more people voted we would have a greater majority.
-We would also know how more people feel on certain issues and hopefully the chosen government would cater to your views.
+We would also know how more people feel about certain issues and hopefully, the chosen government would cater to your views.

 I always say that no one knows what you think you have to tell them.
 You can never assume they already know you have to be explicit about what you want, in all aspects of life really but applied to politics, don’t assume your country will vote one way – because you could be wrong!
 It’s happened here and it happened in America.

-If you are a women then I am even more angry if you don’t vote.
+If you are a woman then I am even angrier if you don’t vote.

 Women have had the vote for just under 100 years in the UK (they got the right to vote in 1918) – that’s it!
 In some countries, they still can’t!